mshchts/bluebook/README.md

 # bluebook
 This is the secret book.
-Nobody souldn't know about it.
+Nobody shouldn't know about it.
-There is no ufo, really nothing.
+There is no ufo, really nothing to say.